The Main

 Nouveau Système Beaubien

-Since 1962, Le Nouveau Système Beaubien has been a cornerstone of Rosemont, known for classic comfort food: poutine, burgers, and some of the best steamies around.
-The retro décor—jukeboxes, chrome stools, and vibrant 1960s colours—makes stepping inside feel like a trip back in time.
-Owned and operated by Georges Giannaras for nearly 40 years, it’s been in the hands of the same family since the start, building a legacy of great food and loyal customers.
-The menu sticks to the classics, all served with the same care and consistency that keeps regulars coming back.
+Since 1962, Nouveau Système Beaubien has anchored Rosemont with classic comfort food: poutine, burgers, and some of the best steamies around.
+The retro décor—jukeboxes, chrome stools, 1960s colours—makes stepping inside feel like a time warp.
+Georges Giannaras ran the place for nearly 40 years, and the same family has kept it going since the start.
+The menu sticks to the classics, the execution stays consistent, and the regulars keep coming back.

 RestaurantRosemont